-The media should be given the fullest possible degree of freedom to cover the event, thus safeguarding the right to freely express opinions in accordance with the European Convention on Human Rights.
+The media should be given the fullest possible degree of freedom to cover the event, thus safeguarding the right to free expression of opinions in accordance with the European Convention on Human Rights.
 The media strategy should be geared towards openness and transparency.

 It is recommended that a single point of contact is appointed for the media to ensure a coordinated media coverage.
-Well in advance of the event, the organising Member State should establish an overall media strategy regulating, including inter alia
+Well in advance of the event, the organising Member State should establish an overall media strategy to include inter alia

-- designation of a point of contact for the media which will direct the media to the relevant spokespersons, - area of competence for each spokesperson, - the information to be given to the public on police measures and the steps which will be taken in case of disturbances.
+- designation of a point of contact for the media which will direct the media to the relevant spokespersons - designation of the area of competence of each spokesperson - the information to be given to the public on police measures and the steps which will be taken in the event of disturbances.